spywhere/plug.nvim/docs/extensions/auto-install.md

 # Auto Install Extension

-This extension will automatically install plugin manager and any missing plugins during neovim start up
+This extension will automatically install plugin manager and any missing plugins during neovim start up.

 ## Compatibility